adric2001/DietCraft/README.md

 Backend: Python for core calculations and logic

-Frontend: React Native for cross-platform mobile support
+Frontend: React.js (React Native in future for mobile support)

 API Integration: Fitness tracking apps for exercise data